zivid/zivid-python-samples/source/applications/point_cloud_tutorial.md

 compute device memory) and the capture and camera information.
 Capture
 ^^^^^^^

 When you capture with Zivid, you get a frame in return.
+The point cloud is stored in the frame, and the frame is stored in the GPU memory.
+The capture can contain color or not, depending of the method that you call.
+For more information see this `table with different capture modes<capture-mode-table>`.

+### Capture with color

+If you want to capture a point cloud with color, you can use the `Zivid::Camera::capture2D3D()` method.

 ([go to
 source](https://github.com/zivid/zivid-python-samples/tree/master//source/camera/basic/capture.py#L22))